 Momo Making - A Family Affair

-Most restaurants in Nepal are family run and for many of these families it’s a part of the morning ritual to prepare the days supply of momos together.
-Sometimes that means making several hundreds of them before guests start showing up.
-If you wake up early enough you might even get the chance to witness the family gathering to make momos.
-The process runs efficiently and each person has their own station and specific tasks.
-One will be preparing the dough, another will be chopping and mixing all the vegetables while an older and more experienced family member will be folding the momos and finishing the process.
+Most restaurants in Nepal are family run and for many of these families it’s a part of the morning ritual to prepare the day’s supply of momos together.
+For busy restaurants that could mean making several hundred momos before guests start showing up.
+If you wake up early enough you might even get the chance to witness the family gathering to make these delicious dumplings.
+The whole momo making process runs smoothly and efficiently and is quite the sight to see.

-We loved momos so much that we ate them on a daily basis throughout our travels in Nepal.
-In fact, we often ended up eating them several times a day and at around $1.20-$1.50 per plate this was quite the tasty bargain.
+We love momos so much that we took full advantage of the situation and ate them on a daily basis throughout our travels in Nepal.
+In fact, we often ended up eating them several times a day and at around $1.20-$1.50 per plate it is quite the tasty bargain.

 Most restaurants in Nepal serve 10 pieces per dish which would probably be enough for the majority of people but not for Vegans with Appetites.
 We always ordered a minimum of 20 pieces each.
 One of our favorite things to do is get ten steamed veg momos each and then split another 10 fried and 10 chili momos.
 Trust us, it makes for an epic feast!

 Momos are truly a classic South Asian specialty that is loved by both locals and visitors alike.
 Eating momos is one of those food experiences that we truly and fully enjoy on a nerdy level.
 What can we say, we are suckers for dumplings served with spicy sauce!

 If you ever get a chance to eat momos, run, don’t walk to try them.
 Momos are found in abundance throughout Nepal.
 You will find freshly made veg momos all the way from the street corners of Kathmandu to the tea houses en route to Mt.
 Everest Base Camp.